olalekan7857/Personal-Portfolio/README.md

 - ✉️ Contact form with email integration (via Django backend)
 - 📱 Fully responsive and mobile-friendly design
 - 🔒 Uses environment variables to protect sensitive information
 - ⚡ Fast, lightweight, and SEO-friendly
+- 😮 Visitors can download your CV with one click

 ---